Jacob4681/Project-1-ELK-Stack/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box Provisioner and ELK Stack machines can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to these machines is only allowed from the following IP addresses:
 - My Home IP Address

 Machines within the network can only be accessed by the Jump Box Provisioner.